-A handbook entitled University Regulations is prepared for the benefit of the student body.
+Two handbooks entitled University Academic Regulations and University Student Life Regulations are prepared for the benefit of the student body.
 This book is the official statement of the rules and regulations which govern student conduct and student activities at Texas A&M University at Galveston and contains regulations in addition to those listed here.
-It is the responsibility of each individual student to read this handbook carefully and to use it as a ready reference.
+It is the responsibility of each individual student to read these handbooks carefully and to use them as a ready reference.
 Copies are available through most departments and the Office of Student Affairs.